Paramount Skydance: Merger restructuring

 On August 13, 2025, Paramount announced that Top Gun 3, Star Trek, and other projects were now priorities.
 Paramount executives are looking to release twenty films per year.
 Cindy Holland, chairperson of direct-to-consumer, said, "We want to entertain all audiences around the world.
 On Paramount+ today, we have a really great foundation, which is the Taylor Sheridan universe.
 We also have incredible CBS next-day, live sports, a lot from the cable networks, franchises like Star Trek, so many series.
 We're seeking to expand that and make sure that we’re offering programming for everybody not just occasionally, not just for the one thing they came to watch but ultimately and hopefully a year round and a daily habit for all audiences."
 Streaming films will not be a priority per Ellison.
 Also that day, Shell announced $2 billion in cuts.
 "We do not want to be a company that has layoffs every quarter.
 So, it is important for us to get done what we're doing in one big thing and then be done with it," Shell said.
 On August 19, Paramount announced a four-year deal with Matt and Ross Duffer, the creators of Stranger Things, for movies, television and streaming projects at Paramount+.
 The agreement will commence following the conclusion of their current deal with Netflix in April 2026.

-On September 2, 2025, Paramount Pictures announced that they and Microsoft-owned Activision Blizzard had inked a deal that will see the studio develop, produce and distribute a live-action film based on the Call of Duty franchise, which Ellison, a long-time fan of the series, considered a "dream come true".
+On September 2, 2025, Paramount Pictures announced that they and Microsoft-owned Activision Blizzard had signed a deal that will see the studio develop, produce and distribute a live-action film based on the Call of Duty franchise, which Ellison, a long-time fan of the series, considered a "dream come true".
 On September 3, Paramount Pictures announced that they signed a first-look, multi-picture deal with Will Smith and his company Westbrook.
 The deal will include films like Sugar Bandits and Rabbit Hole.
 Westbrook will also relocate to the Paramount lot in Hollywood.
 On September 4, Paramount Pictures and Legendary Entertainment announced a three-year worldwide film distribution deal.
 Under the deal, Paramount will market and distribute Legendary-developed and -produced theatrical films globally, excluding China, where Legendary East handles all marketing and distribution activities.
 Warner Bros.
 Pictures will continue to globally distribute films from select Legendary franchises including Dune: Part Three and Godzilla x Kong: Supernova (outside of Japan, which will be handled by Toho).
 The first film under the Paramount deal will be the live-action adaptation of the Street Fighter video game series.
 Also on September 4, Paramount announced a return to office policy that requires all employees to be in the office five days a week.
 On September 5, it was announced that Piers Morgan Uncensored will move from YouTube to 5 where it will air as a 90-minute highlights show starting September 12.